RobertLuiten/Cardy-B/README.md

 **TODOS**

-Besides styling which isn't a major issue at the moment for the scope of this project, implementing a dropdown to allow the user to select elections that they're eligible for may be a good idea!
+Besides styling which isn't a major issue at the moment for the scope of this project, implementing the EligibleElections parent class so users can select one of the many elections that they're eligible for is!
+At the moment, it doesn't work unfortunately, so that's a major TODO!

 Note: For people reading this without context in the future, I hope you appriciate my awesome graphic design!